 3.1.
 Extracts Examination

-Extraction was done by maceration method using 70% alcohol.
+Extraction was done by the maceration method using 70% alcohol.
 We obtained as much as 178 g thick extract from 830 g of oil palm leaves powder.
-From that results, the yield we got was 21.4%.
+From result, the yield we obtain was 21.4%.
 The results can be seen in Table 2.

 Table 2.
 The Yield of Oil Palm Leaves Extracted Using 70% alcohol.